 Click the switch to turn off tracking for this Google Analytics Property, so that the switch turns red.
-This will work for this browser, as long as the extension is enabled.
+This will keep working for this browser, as long as the extension is enabled.

 (If you have other websites in Google Analytics, you can turn off tracking for all of them with this tool.
 Just change the Property with the top-left drop-down and hit the switch!)

 - For removing your views after you installed and configured the extension.

 - While the browser extension is running and the switch is turned “off” (red) for your Google Analytics Property.

 - On any internet connection, as long as the extension is running.
 Install it on your laptop, then take your laptop to a cafe, the office, your mum’s house – your shop visits will be blocked everywhere!

 - For removing your views from before you installed the extension and turned off the switch (check out the segment in option 3).